Methodology

 In addition to adult deaths to date from the sudden cessation of life-saving medication, HIV treatment also stops HIV transmission.
 Without antiretroviral therapy, individuals are more likely to transmit the virus, leading to new infections.
 These new cases have a multiplicative effect, driving further HIV transmission and resulting in additional future HIV infections and deaths.

-Number of additional infants infected with HIV
+Number of additional infants/children infected with HIV

-Number of infant deaths to date
+Number of infant/child deaths to date

 How will this tracker change in the future?